 13. Confession, repentance, and turning from sin, do not cause any change in God’s attitude towards us, for God has always loved us.
 Confession and repentance are the result of a change in our attitude toward God (John 16:26, John 3:16).
 We are not lost because we have sinned, for “all have sinned” (Romans 3:23).
 We are lost if we will not come to the Father through Jesus Christ and be healed (John 5:40).

-NOTE: “All have sinned,” would include Mary the mother of Jesus, for He took the likeness of “sinful flesh” not sinless flesh, and He inherited His human nature from Mary (Romans 8:3-4).
-He was the promised “seed of the woman”(Gen 3:15, John 3:17-19).
+NOTE: “All have sinned,” would include Mary the mother of Jesus, for He took the likeness of “sinful flesh” - not sinless flesh, and He inherited His human nature from Mary (Romans 8:3-4).
 Mary herself said, “my spirit has rejoiced in God my Savior” (Luke 1:47).
 If she was sinless, she had no need of a Savior.

 14. God has promised that He will “cleanse us from all unrighteousness” (1John 1:5).
 When we first give our hearts to God this cleansing is only legal - forensic, but as we grow in Christ He will bring about a complete cleansing of the heart and the life.
-We will be set free from the power of sin.
-We will no longer be slaves of Satan, or slaves of our own selfish desires.
+We will no longer be slaves of Satan, or slaves to our own selfish desires.
 “To them gave He power to become the sons of God” (John 1:12).
 “What He has promised He is able to perform.”
 “I can do all things through Christ who strengthens me” (1John 1:9, Romans 4:21, Jude 24, Luke 1:37, Philippians 4:13, James 1:4).

 Christ said “without me you can do nothing,” but “with God all things are possible” (John 15:58).
 God is “able to keep us from falling” in this evil world, even while we yet possess fallen, weak, human nature, but the process by which we come to perfect faith takes a lifetime (Jude 1:24).